orrholly/FDA-WebApp-Documentation/Phase-1/technical-specs.md

 ###Data Downloading / Cleaning
 Not sure if this falls under Survos.
 I've documented what knowledge I have gathered from documents Tom has provided and links Tac has provided.
 Need direction on how or if to proceed on the data cleaning strategy.

-Here is a link to the documentation I have started:
+Here is a link to the documentation I have started: [Data Explainder.md](https://github.com/nyu-mhealth/FDA-WebApp/blob/master/Data/Data%20Explainer.md)

 ###Geocoding
 This can be expensive.
 Here are some solutions: